Rakeem Cato: Gulf Coast Fire

 On April 8, 2019 Cato signed with the Gulf Coast Fire of the A-League.
 He led the Gulf Coast Fire to an undefeated season and the inaugural A-League Championship.

 Orlando Predators

 On December 23, 2019 it was revealed that Cato had signed with the Orlando Predators of the National Arena League.
 The National Arena League cancelled the 2020 season due to the COVID-19 pandemic.
 On October 1, 2020, Cato re-signed with the Predators for the 2021 season.
 However, on May 27, 2021, Cato refused to report to the Predators and didn't play a game for them in the 2021 season.
 On December 5, 2021, Cato re-signed with the Predators for the 2022 season.
 On July 13, 2022, Cato was released by the Predators.

 Fayetteville Mustangs

 On November 6, 2022, Cato signed with the Fayetteville Mustangs of the National Arena League (NAL) for the 2023 season.

+Orlando Predators (second stint)

+On June 30, 2023, Cato signed with the Orlando Predators of the National Arena League (NAL) for his second stint with the team.
+On August 9, 2023, Cato was indefinitely suspended by the NAL.

+Iowa Rampage

+On April 4, 2024, Cato signed with the Iowa Rampage of the Arena Football League.
+The Rampage played two games before discontinuing operations.

+Kansas City Goats

+On May 13, 2024, Cato signed with the Kansas City Goats of The Arena League.

+Salina Liberty

+On April 14, 2025, Cato signed with the Salina Liberty of Arena Football One, where he was immediately implemented as the team's starting quarterback.